Algebraic cycles on quadric sections of cubics in P^4 under the action of symplectomorphisms: The -action on

-Let now $k=\CC $, and let again $\bcC $ be a general smooth cubic in the linear series $\bcL _3$.
-In particular, $\bcC $ is invariant under the involution $\tau $.
-We would like to understand the structure of the group $CH^2(\bcC )$, with regard to the action of the algebraic involution $\tau $ on it.
+Notice that by the same Lemma 3.15 in Shokurov's paper, the first isogeny $\bcP \to \bcR _1$ is an isomorphism because the Beauville pair $(C',\iota )$ satisfies the condition (B) and the last isogeny $\bcR _5\to \bcR _6$ is an isomorphism because $N'_6$ is disconnected.
+Each of the rest $4$ isogenies is of degree $2$, loc.cit.
+Then the total isogeny $\Lambda $ is of degree $2^4$.

-Since $\bcC $ is unirational, there exists a classically known rational dominant mapping $\PR ^3\dasharrow \bcC $, see \cite{ClemensGriffiths}, Appendix B. Resolving indeterminacy, we get a dominant regular map $\hat \PR ^3\lra \bcC $.
+Since $\bcC $ is unirational, there exists the classically known rational dominant morphism $\PR ^3\dasharrow \bcC $, see \cite{ClemensGriffiths}, Appendix B. Resolving its indeterminacy, we get the dominant regular morphism $\hat \PR ^3\to \bcC $.
 Then $\hat \PR ^3$ is balanced by Prop.
 1.2 in \cite{BV}, and $\bcC $ is balanced by Prop.
 1.3 in loc.cit.
-If $k=\CC $, then, due to Bloch and Srinivas, we know that the homological equivalence coincides with the algebraic equivalence for codimension $2$ algebraic cycles on the cubic $\bcC $, see \cite{BS}, Theorem 1, p.
-1238.
-The group $A^2(\bcC )$ being divisible, splits from $CH^2(\bcC )$, so that $CH^2(\bcC )=A^2(\bcC )\oplus B$.
-Moreover, $B$ is a subgroup in $H^4(\bcC ,\ZZ )$, loc.cit.
-It means that
+It follows that the homological equivalence coincides with the algebraic one for codimension $2$ algebraic cycles on $\bcC $, see \cite[Theorem 1(ii)]{BS}.
+The group $H^4(\bcC ,\ZZ )$ is isomorphic to $\ZZ $ by the Lefschetz's hyperplane section theorem and the Poincar\'e duality.
+This gives that